dev-academy-programme/orientation---Archived/tools/git-and-github/using-github-during-phase-0.md

   </figcaption>
 </figure>

 - Create a new file using _File_ / _New File_.
 The shortcut key will be either `Ctrl-N` or `Cmd-N` depending on your operating system.
-Note that the file opens in the root folder of your project, and is labelled 'untitled.'
+Note that the file opens in the root directory of your project, and is labelled 'untitled.'
 - Open the 'Save File' dialog using either `Ctrl-S` or `Cmd-S`.
 Type the name of the file you want to save.
 Here we'll use `test.md`.
 - Click the Save button or hit the Enter key to save the file.
 - Now add some example text to the file.
 Note that when the changes to a file are unsaved, a dot appears next to the filename.